eth-cscs/spack-batteries-included/readme.md

-# Spack with batteries included (linux/amd64)
+# 🔋 Spack with batteries included (linux/amd64)

-It would be great if installing Spack was easy and had itself 0 dependencies¹.

-That's what this repository is about:
+Spack is a build tool, and build tools should be trivial to install.

+This repo offers a single file executable for Spack:

 ```
 $ wget https://github.com/haampie/spack-batteries-included/releases/download/v1.0.0/spack.x && chmod +x spack.x
 $ ./spack.x --version
 ```

+## What are the actual dependencies?

-¹ Technically the system dependencies are the following shared libraries:
+Technically the system dependencies are the following shared libraries:
 - `libc.so.6`
 - `libcrypt.so.1`
 - `libdl.so.2`